-You want to learn how to paint a digital portrait painting?
+If you want to learn how to paint a digital portrait painting,

-This here is the best place for you to start this journey.
+this is one of the best places for you to start this journey.

-My name is Michael and I’m happy to be your teacher for the next few minutes of reading.
-Seems not for a long time, but art is nothing complicated and my aim is to make it very clear and easy – while at the same time having it very detailed and useful.
+My name is Michael, and I’m happy to be your teacher for the next few minutes of reading.
+Seems not for a long time, but art is nothing complicated and my aim is to make it very clear and easy – while at the same it’s packed with details and many useful tips and tricks.